microsoft/Reference-Guide-For-Quantum-Computing-A-Microsoft-Garage-Project/README.md

 We don't often hear about NMR quantum computers today, because even then, physicists knew that the technique had its limits.
-The techniques relied on special workarounds such that each additional qubit would make it harder to pick the signal out of the background noise, unable to not scale beyond a few qubits.
+The techniques relied on special workarounds such that each additional qubit would make it harder to pick the signal out of the background noise, unable to scale beyond a few qubits.
 Despite notable shortcomings, the experiments gave the field the credibility needed to prove quantum computing hardware viability and pave the way for research and development investments in a hardware of the future for quantum computing.